peblio/app/developer_docs/README.md

 While launching locally, we use `npm start` which calls `prestart` script from package.json.

 The reason we have different server startup scripts for local and for higher environments is because `npm start` generates source-maps which helps in local debugging.
-This isnt required while starting the server on higher environment.
+This isn't required while starting the server on higher environment.

 ## Tests